 \subsection{Transmission Performance}

-Note that all the following three-dimensional figures in this subsection and beyond are plotted under only the fixed power allocation scheme, since the limit of computational complexity for the numerical optimization solver.

-In~\cref{fig:sum_rate_2d}, we investigate the transmission sum rate of the three aforementioned transmission scenarios with the proposed strategies and fixed power allocation scheme when $x_E$ and $y_E$ are uniformly distributed from 1~m to 39~m (i.e., in the distributed area), which cylinder body may block the light received by the users.
-From this figure, we can observe that the simple LED linking and smart LED linking strategies outperform the broadcasting strategy.
-For a comparison of the performance of the simple and smart LED linking strategies, the results depend on how users are distributed.
-More precisely, in Scenarios~1~and~2, simple LED linking strategy outperforms the smart LED linking strategy.
-Contrarily, in Scenario~3, the latter strategy outperforms the former one in low transmission power.
-Apparently, the distribution of the users affects the transmission performance of the system, and we cannot assert which strategy is better.
-However, we may conclude that in~Scenarios~1~and~2, the simple LED linking strategy produces the best transmission performance.
-For Scenario~3, the simple LED linking strategy has the best transmission performance in the high transmission power regime, whereas the proposed smart LED linking strategy achieves the better transmission sum rate in the low transmission power regime.
+In~\cref{fig:sum_rate_2d}, we investigate the transmission sum rate of the three aforementioned transmission scenarios with the proposed strategies and fixed power allocation scheme when $x_E$ and $y_E$ are uniformly distributed from 1~m to 39~m (i.e., in the distributed area), where the cylinder bodies may block the lights received by the users.
+From this figure, we can observe that our proposed simple LED linking and smart LED linking strategies outperform the conventional broadcasting strategy.
+For a comparison of the performance of the two LED linking strategies, the results depend on how users are distributed.
+In Scenarios~1~and~2, the simple LED linking strategy outperforms the smart LED linking strategy, whereas the smart LED linking strategy outperforms the simple LED linking strategy in Scenario~3.
+From Fig.~\ref{fig:sum_rate_2d}, we also observe that this performance difference is not affected by the transmission power due to the fact that the location of the users is fixed.
+Apparently, the distribution of the users affects the transmission performance of the system.